Log-PDE Methods for Rough Signature Kernels: Numerical illustration

-The final step to produce a numerical scheme for approximating the signature kernel is to discretize the PDEs.
-To maintain the rate of convergence, this discretization must yield an accurate enough approximation of the solution.
-A discretization method is given in \Cref{alg:full_algo}, where for simplifity, we take $m=n$ and a single step for each PDE.
-We leave as future work the verification that the chosen discretization ensures that the convergence rate remains optimal.

-If the data takes the form of time series $x_{1},\ldots,x_{n}$ with $x_{i}\in \mathbb R^d$, one first needs to construct the higher order description.
-In this case, the input of \Cref{alg:full_algo} might be obtained by embedding the data into a continuous path $x:[0,T]\to \mathbb R^d$ and then computing a sequence of log-signatures $\log_m S(x)_{s_i,s_{i+1}}$ over a partition $\{0=s_0\leq \ldots \leq s_{N_x}=T\}$.
-Such constructions are straightforward using Python packages such as \texttt{esig}, \texttt{iisignature}, \texttt{signatory}, \texttt{signax} \cite{esig,reizenstein2018iisignature,kidger2020signatory,signax} or \texttt{RoughPy} \cite{roughpy}.
-It is worth noting that that for small degrees $m=1$ and $m=2$, the equations can still be described in terms of matrix-vector products and dot products, and the numerical schemes can be implemented using native Python and \texttt{NumPy} functions.
-However, packages designed for working with fundamental objects from free non-commutative algebra (see lines $6-14$ in \Cref{alg:full_algo}) such as \texttt{RoughPy}, significantly streamline the implementation and offer a seamless transition between different schemes.
-An implementation of the newly proposed methods for computation of signature kernels is made accessible at \url{https://github.com/maudl3116/high-order-sigkernel}.

-\section{Numerical Illustration}
+\section{Numerical illustration}

-To fix ideas, let's consider an example where we have two multivariate Brownian motion sample paths $\bmx$ and $\bmy$ on $[0,T]$.
+Consider two multivariate Brownian motion sample paths $\bmx,\bmy:[0,1]\to \mathbb R^d$.
 Almost surely $\bmx$ and $\bmy$ have infinite two-variation and finite $p$-variation for every $p > 2$.
-Therefore, it is a priori not possible to define their signature kernel as the solution of the PDE in \cref{eq:Crispde}.
-However, the PDE is satisfied by the kernel of any two piecewise linear approximations $\bm{w}$ and $\bm{v}$ of $\bmx$ and $\bmy$ associated with any two partitions $\parx$ and $\pary$ of $[0,T]$.
-The solution at final times $u(T,T)=u^{\parx,\pary}(T,T)$ of

-with boundary conditions $u(0,t)=1$ and $u(s,0)=1$, converges to the signature kernel of $\bmx$ and $\bmy$ as the mesh sizes of $\parx$ and $\pary$ tend to $0$, since the signatures of $\bm{w}$ and $\bm{v}$ converge to the Stratonovich signatures of $\bmx$ and $\bmy$ \cite[Sec.
+Therefore, it is not possible to define their signature kernel as the solution of the Goursat PDE in \cite{salvi2021signature}.
+However, any two piecewise linear approximations of $\bmx$ and $\bmy$ associated with any two partitions $D,D'$ of $[0,1]$ satisfy a PDE of the form \cref{eq:pde_log1}, where the single coefficient is determined by the increments $\{W_{s_i,s_{i+1}}\}_{i=0}^{N-1}$ and $\{V_{t_j,t_{j+1}}\}_{j=0}^{N'-1}$ of the paths $W$ and $V$ on their respective partitions $\{s_i\}_{i=0}^{N}$ and $\{t_j\}_{j=0}^{N'}$.
+The solution converges to the signature kernel of $\bmx$ and $\bmy$ as the mesh size of the partitions tends to $0$, since the signatures of piecewise linear approximations converge to the Stratonovich signatures of $\bmx$ and $\bmy$ \cite[Sec.
 3.3.2]{lyons2004differential}.
-Since $\bm{w}$ and $\bm{v}$ are piecewise linear, we solve a sequence of PDEs with constant coefficient of the form
+To increase the order of approximation, we add higher order terms on top of the increment.
+For example, when $n=2$, we use the terms given by the L\'{e}vy area for all $p,q= 1,\ldots,d$ by